IIH Global - logo

 • Social Media Integration: Direct links and feeds from the store's social media accounts, enhancing community engagement and keeping visitors updated on the latest news and offers.

-5. Boutique and Creator-Focused Website
+5. Boutique and Creator-Centric Website

 These websites are often tied to a specific artist, writer, or small publishing house.
 They focus on selling and promoting work directly from the creators, offering: